 - Examination language: candidates who do not select English will receive the questions both in their selected language and in the English language as well.
 Please note that centres organising the EDAIC Part I on computers can only offer the examination in the following languages: English, French, German, Italian, Russian and Turkish.
 See point 3 above.

-- Dyslexic or PTSD candidates: Candidates with dyslexia or Posttraumatic stress disorder (PTSD) will be awarded 15 additional minutes to complete each paper provided that they send a letter with a diagnosis written and signed by a psychologist to firstname.lastname@example.org maximum 1 month after the registration deadline.
+- Dyslexic or PTSD candidates: Candidates with dyslexia or Posttraumatic stress disorder (PTSD) will be awarded 15 additional minutes to complete each paper provided that they send a letter with a diagnosis written and signed by a psychologist or a physician to firstname.lastname@example.org maximum 1 month after the registration deadline.

 - Complaint regulations: A complaint will only be deemed valid for consideration when based on procedural irregularities in the conduct of the examination.
 Requests based on near-fail results will not be considered as the results are final and cannot be altered.
 The Complaint Application Form must be completed and returned to ESAIC, together with the appropriate fee (the paid registration fee) at the latest 30 days from the time their detailed results are e-mailed to the candidates.
 If the Examinations Committee confirms that a breach of the protocol has occurred and has seriously impacted on the conduct of the examination, the ESAIC may, at its discretion, reimburse the complaint fee and may consider offering free registration for the EDAIC Part I in the following year.